armanghoreshi/CSE6242-Team121/README.txt

 This notebook performs data cleanup and transformation on the Zillow hous price index dataset to make it ready for blending it with other datasources.

+3. data_fetch_preprocess_Fred.ipynb
+Fetch data from fred.stlouisfed.org API and the cleaning process for using in prediction models

-3. Modeling-v4.ipynb
+4. Modeling-v4.ipynb
-This notebook integrates and processes data from multiple sources (zillow.com, census.gov, fred.stlouisfed.org), performing transformations and cleaning to prepare the final dataset for regression modeling and time series analysis.
+This notebook integrates and processes data from multiple sources performing transformations and cleaning to prepare the final dataset for regression modeling and time series analysis.
 It includes the construction of regression models, evaluation of their performance using MSE, and detailed analysis of the results.
 After finding the best model, we use that to predict the December 2024 real estate prices per county.

-4.

-5.
+5. linear_regression_ARIMA_ARIMAX.ipynb
+This notebook uses the same data inputs as #4 but uses ARIMA and ARIMAX for timeseries analysis.

 The final tableau dashboard is published in Tableau Public: